 shift in order to make the standard library more portable.

-One example of improved standard library portability is cache_tag
+One example of improved standard library portability is cache_tag.
+As of

 support PEP 3147 compliance.
 Any Python implementation that uses

-for its built-in import system may use cache_tag
+importlib for its built-in import system may use cache_tag to control

 the caching behavior for modules.